sap-tutorials/sap-build-apps/tutorials/build-apps-socialmedia-1-custom-component/build-apps-socialmedia-1-custom-component.md

     >The template editor lets you make changes to existing components, but the changes will affect all such components in the current project.
 That is why we made a duplicate, in case we would want to use the original version.

-3. In the template editor, select the paragraph component and click the **X** to delete it.
+3. In the template editor, select the paragraph component and delete it.

     ![Delete paragraph](template-delete-para.png)